eugencic/distributed-application-programming/lab1-web-proxy/README.md

 ### 5. Set Up Deployment and Scaling:

-To ensure modularity and isolation, each microservice in our application will be deployed within its own `Docker` container.
-For this purpose, we will create individual Dockerfiles for each microservice, containing all the necessary instructions for building the corresponding container image.
+To ensure modularity and isolation, each microservice in the application will be deployed within its own `Docker` container.
+For this purpose, individual Dockerfiles will be created for each microservice, containing all the necessary instructions for building the corresponding container image.

-To streamline the orchestration of these containers and facilitate the management of the entire application, we will employ `Docker Compose`.
+To streamline the orchestration of these containers and facilitate the management of the entire application, `Docker Compose` will be employed.
 Docker Compose simplifies the deployment process by creating and configuring containers, as well as establishing the necessary network connections between them.